-Mailjet is an email marketing service that can be accessed either via an online drag-and-drop interface, APIs that allow developers to integrate its features within their online app or service, or its SMTP relay.
-Mailjet runs A/X testing, Campaign Comparison and more to ensure optimal deliverability for its customers
+Mailjet is an email marketing service that is accessed either via an online drag-and-drop interface, APIs that allow developers to integrate its features within their online app or service, or its SMTP relay.
+It runs A/X testing, Campaign Comparison, and more to ensure optimal deliverability.

 Request a quote